 One of the factors to consider when selecting the best indoor grow lights is to know your options.
 From the list below you will find the most common types of indoor grow lights:

-These are the least expensive, and they work well when placed at a minimum distant of 24” from the plant.
-They can get extremely hot, and should be used with caution.
-However, most incandescent lights last less than 1,000 hours.
+These are the least expensive of all the grow lights, and they work well when placed at a minimum distance of 24” from the plant.
+They can also get extremely hot and should be used with caution.
+It should be noted most incandescent lights last less than 1,000 hours, although you can find brands that last longer.

-Fluorescent lights have reasonable energy efficiency.
-The fluorescent light lasts 20,000 hours, and they are on the blue end of the light spectrum.
+Fluorescent lights have reasonable energy efficiency and typically last up to 20,000 hours.
+While these lights are not ideal for later stages of growth, they do offer the advantage of being on the blue end of the light spectrum.
 Blue light, for example, encourages bushy compact growth, and this makes fluorescent lights perfect for the seeding phase.

-They have a high output, are long-lasting and energy-efficient.
-The T-5 lights have a triple light output compared to the typical fluorescent lights at the same wattage.
-They do not generate a lot of heat and can be placed near the plants for maximum efficiency.
+T-5 Fluorescent Lights have a high output, are long-lasting and energy-efficient.
+T-5 lights have a triple light output compared to the typical fluorescent lights at the same wattage.
+They do not generate a lot of heat and can be placed near your plants for maximum efficiency.

 High-Pressure Sodium (HPS) Lights